aws-samples/covid19-simulation/README.md

 **utils.py**
 utils module bundles all the simulation related methods that are invoked by simulation.py.
 Some of the important methods are:

 * incidence_rate_curve: It generates the dual-wave Gaussian distributions to control the simulation using the probability of infection spread on a particular day, based on that day's position in the distribution.
-The mean of the first distribution, which indicates the remaining time to peak of the first wave, was learnt by the simulation_orchestrator and passed as an input parameter.
+The mean of the first distribution, which indicates the remaining time to peak of the first wave, is extracted/learnt by the simulation_orchestrator and passed as an input parameter.
 * population_init_infections: Infects a subset of the population based on the input case rate to initiate the simulation process.
-* update_population_infections: Models the daily spread of the infection based on the simulation_curve (probability distribution), transmission probability and interventions. transmission probability parameter is learnt and supplied by the simulation_orchestrator.
-Intervention scores are optional.
-Intervention scores as well as intervention's influence level (e.g. 50% or 75%) are also sent by simulation_orchestrator as input parameters.
+* update_population_infections: Models the daily spread of the infection based on the simulation_curve (probability distribution), transmission control and interventions. transmission control parameter is learnt and supplied by the simulation_orchestrator.

 ## Data Sources